kridel-lab/Kridel-Lab-Website/_posts/2021-05-27-poster-competition.md

 ---
-title: The lab is growing
+title: Jesse wins an award
 date: "May 27, 2021"
 layout: post
 output: